gsoulie/Mobile-App-Development/ionic-2.md

   });

   push.on('notification', (data) => {
-      console.log('ONLY WORK'S WHEN APP IS OPEN')
+      console.log("ONLY WORK'S WHEN APP IS OPEN")
   });

   push.on('error', (e) => {